readingcapital/readingcapital.github.io/volume-1/index.md

 the economic laws governing their commodities.
 They are determined as *character masks* of their commodities.

-The process of exchange presupposes that the exchangers recognise each other as free and equal *persons* – a status guaranteed by the state.
+The process of exchange presupposes that the exchangers respect each others *private property* and each other as proprietors of this property.
+They must acknowledge each other as free and equal *persons* – a status guaranteed by the state.
 Their power over each other is only the power of their commodities.

 Commodity owners cannot cooperatively agree on a money as for each of them their own commodities count as immediately value and other commodities as particular